Sergeant major (card game)

-3-5-8, also known as Sergeant Major for its popularity among members of the Royal Air Force, is a trick-taking card game for 3 players, using a standard 52 card deck.
+3-5-8, also known as sergeant major is a game originated in the Royal Engineers, is a trick-taking card game for 3 players, based on whist, using a standard 52 card deck.
 3-5-8 may be played as a gambling game, and there are many variations with names like "8-5-3" and "9-5-2" played throughout the world.
-The version "9-5-3 variation with no kitty" was played in the Royal Navy over fifty years ago, when crew would play games across several nights.

 Preliminaries

 Three players use a 52-card deck.
 The object is to win as many tricks as possible, ultimately 12 in a single deal to win the game.
 When a player wins 12 or more tricks in one hand, they win the game.

 First deal and exchange

 Draw cards to determine the first dealer and deal 16 cards to each player, the 4 remaining cards are placed on the table to form a kitty.
-Dealer names a suit as trump and discards 4 cards from his or her hand before replacing them with the kitty.
-Some groups allow the dealer to pick up the kitty and add it to his or her hand before discarding any 4 cards of the 20 they now have.
+Dealer names a suit as trump and discards 4 cards from their hand before replacing them with the kitty.
+Some groups allow the dealer to pick up the kitty and add it to their hand before discarding any 4 cards of the 20 they now have.